Android-for-Python/c4k_tflite_example/README.md

 # Install

-A prerequisite is a working camera installed and seen as device '0'.
-Test this with the platform's camera app before proceeding.

 This example depends on [Camera4Kivy](https://github.com/Android-for-Python/Camera4Kivy#camera4kivy).
 Depending on the platform you may need to install a [camera provider](https://github.com/Android-for-Python/Camera4Kivy#dependencies).

-Assuming you have installed a camera provider (if necessary):

 ## Windows, MacOS x86_64, Linux
 `pip3 install numpy opencv-python camera4kivy`